-Centrifugal force calculator helps you find the force acting on a rotating object basing on its mass, velocity and radius of rotation.
-You can use it not only to figure out how to calculate centrifugal force, but also the acceleration and angular velocity of the object.
+The centrifugal force calculator helps you find the force acting on a rotating object based on its mass, velocity, and radius of rotation.
+You can use it not only to figure out how to calculate centrifugal force but also the acceleration and angular velocity of the object.
 Read on to learn what is the centrifugal force definition and how to apply the centrifugal force equation.

 The relation between force and acceleration for objects moving in a straight line can be found in our acceleration calculator.